lbnl-science-it/Training-Lawrencium-101-Feb2021/Training-Lawrencium-101-Feb2021.md

 module av
 module load mkl/2016.4.072 openmpi/3.0.1-intel
 ```
-- You can learn more environment modules from [here](https://sites.google.com/a/lbl.gov/high-performance-computing-services-group/getting-started/sl6-module-farm-guide)
+- More environment modules can be found [here](https://sites.google.com/a/lbl.gov/high-performance-computing-services-group/getting-started/sl6-module-farm-guide)
 - Users are allowed to install software in their home or group space